-- Scouts should seek the approval of their Merit Badge Counselor or Scoutmaster (if an award), prior to working on a service or conservation project related to a merit badge or an award.

-- Backpacking Merit Badge

-- Using Leave No Trace principles, take the trek planned and, while on the trek, complete at least one service project approved by your Merit Badge Counselor.

-- Camping Merit Badge

-- Perform a conservation project approved by the landowner or land managing agency.

-- Citizenship in the Community Merit Badge
+- Scouts should seek the approval of their Merit Badge Counselor or Scoutmaster (if an award), prior to working on a service or conservation project related to a merit badge or an award. - Backpacking Merit Badge Using Leave No Trace principles, take the trek planned and, while on the trek, complete at least one service project approved by your Merit Badge Counselor. - Camping Merit Badge Perform a conservation project approved by the landowner or land managing agency. - Citizenship in the Community Merit Badge

-- Do the following:
+Do the following:

-- Choose a charitable organization outside of Scouting that interests you and brings people in your community together to work for the good of your community.

-- Using a variety of resources (including newspapers, fliers and other literature, the Internet, volunteers, and employees of the organization), find out more about this organization.

-- With your counselor's and your parent's approval, contact the organization and find out what young people can do to help.
+- Choose a charitable organization outside of Scouting that interests you and brings people in your community together to work for the good of your community. - Using a variety of resources (including newspapers, fliers and other literature, the Internet, volunteers, and employees of the organization), find out more about this organization. - With your counselor's and your parent's approval, contact the organization and find out what young people can do to help.
 While working on this merit badge, volunteer at least eight hours of your time for the organization.
-After your volunteer experience is over, discuss what you have learned with your counselor.

-- Mammal Study Merit Badge
+After your volunteer experience is over, discuss what you have learned with your counselor. - Mammal Study Merit Badge

-- Working with your counselor, select and carry out one project that will influence the numbers of one or more mammals.
+Working with your counselor, select and carry out one project that will influence the numbers of one or more mammals.

 - Soil and Water Conservation Merit Badge

-- Carry out any other soil and water conservation project approved by your Merit Badge Counselor.
+Carry out any other soil and water conservation project approved by your Merit Badge

+Counselor.

 - William T. Hornaday Awards

 - Plan, lead, and carry out four projects from four separate categories listed below

 - Energy conservation

 - Soil and water conservation

 - Fish and wildlife management

 - Forestry and range management

 - Air and water pollution control

 - Resource recovery (recycling)

 - Hazardous material disposal and management

 - Invasive species control

-- Service hours accumulated for the completion of a merit badge (e.g., Citizenship in the Community) may not be used for rank advancement (i.e., no double dipping). - Service hours accumulated for the completion of a merit badge or an award can and should be entered into the Troop database.
-Scouts can work with the Service and Conservation Project Coordinator to have data entered into the Troop database.
+- Service hours accumulated for the completion of a merit badge or an award can and should be entered into Scoutbook.
+Scouts can work with the Service and Conservation Project Coordinator to have data entered into Scoutbook.